 As much as we may love being around our family members, it can be healthy to take breaks, as well.
-If you have young children, this can be especially important so that you don’t get burned out caring for them.
-Babies and toddlers can be high-needs individuals, and doing something relaxing or rejuvenating for yourself while they sleep or another family member watches them, is crucial to maintaining your own health and well-being.
+If you have young children, this can be especially important, so you don’t get burned out caring for them.
+Babies and toddlers can be high-needs individuals, and doing something relaxing or rejuvenating for yourself while they sleep or another family member watches them is crucial to maintaining your own health and well-being.
 Taking a break can look like spending time alone in a separate room and engaging in an activity you enjoy, taking a shower or nap, or sitting on the porch in the sunshine with a cup of tea in quiet solitude.
-It helps to state what your intention is and to request help from other family members so that they understand you are looking for a break (and will be returning soon).
+It helps state what your intention is and request help from other family members to understand you are looking for a break (and will be returning soon).

 Reach Out To People For Social Connection

 Isolation can be a real problem during this time of social distancing, even for people who live with others.
 Make a point to reach out to another person outside your home at least once daily.
-Reach out virtually and make a phone call, send a text or e-mail, write a letter and mail it, or use video conferencing such as FaceTime or Zoom to spend time together with friends and family.
-You may want to consider contacting friends you haven’t called in awhile, or even asking your local senior center if there are elderly residents in your community who would like a friend or pen pal to communicate with during this season of social distancing and quarantine.
-When you reach out to make a positive connection, you spread kindness and that benefits you, as much as the other person!
+Reach out virtually, make a phone call, send a text or e-mail, write a letter and mail it, or use video conferencing such as FaceTime or Zoom to spend time together with friends and family.
+You may want to consider contacting friends you haven’t called in a while or even asking your local senior center if there are elderly residents in your community who would like a friend or pen pal to communicate with during this season of social distancing and quarantine.
+When you reach out to make a positive connection, you spread kindness, which benefits you as much as the other person!

 Build In Time For Rest And Relaxation